beber666/Famicom-OpenAV/README.md

 ---

-## Required Parts (based on Miko’s original guide) for Motherboard HVC-CPU-07
+## Required Parts (based on Miko’s original guide and https://famicomania.net/famav.html ) for Motherboard HVC-CPU-07

 To build the circuit manually or verify your PCB assembly, you will need: